Updated October 2022

 - The sponsor must submit the application.

-- Attach passport copy of the sponsored person (resident) and the sponsoring person (expatriate) or his/her QID.
+- Attach a passport copy of the sponsored person (resident) and the sponsoring person (expatriate) or his/her QID.

 Corporate Sponsorship for Residents